gotify/android/README.md

 * Open Settings -> Apps -> Gotify
 * Click Notifications
 * Click on `Gotify foreground notification`
-* Select a different "Behavior" or "Importance" (depends on your android version)
+* Toggle the "Minimize" option / Select a different "Behavior" or "Importance" (depends on your Android version)
 * Restart Gotify

 ## Message Priorities